crodjer/rohanjain.in/content/blog/spark.md

 +++
-title = "Automating Window Management in OSX with Spark" date = "2017-12-06T12:44:55Z" slug = "spark"
+title = "Window Management in OSX with Spark" date = "2017-12-06T12:44:55Z" slug = "spark"
 +++

-I am a big fan of deterministic access to application.
-By that, I mean I should be able to reach a window/application without needing visual feedback from the screen.
-Doing this on OSX can be tricky.
+I am a big fan of deterministic access to applications windows.
+That is, to be able to open them without needing any visual feedback from the screen.
+Tiling window managers do this well.
+On OSX, this can be tricky.

-For a long time, I used a [two windows](/two-windows/) workflow i.e. all the applications I need should fit in just two windows: the browser (mail, slack etc.) or the terminal (emacs, tmux, bash).
+For a long time, I used a [two windows](/two-windows/) workflow i.e. all the applications I need should run in just two windows (applications): the browser (mail, slack etc.) or the terminal (emacs, tmux, bash).
 This works, but is restrictive.

-An alternate approach I have been trying out now is to have a global shortcut to reach each application.
-For example, in my setup: Cmd-Ctrl-E is `emacs`, Cmd-Ctrl-C is `chrome` and so on.
-Now, wherever I may be, I can deterministically open a desired window/application.
+I have switched to an alternative approach now.
+I have a global shortcut for each application I use frequently.
+For example: `Cmd-Ctrl-E` is `emacs`, `Cmd-Ctrl-C` is `chrome`.
+Now, wherever I may be, I can deterministically open Emacs.
 I do this with [Spark](https://www.shadowlab.org/softwares/spark.php) and an `AppleScript` per application.

-I wrote `AppleScript`s instead of simply pointing to the application the so that the window is resized to the maximum before being focused.
-This is what the `AppleScript` to open (and resize) `Emacs` looks like.
+I had to write `AppleScript`s instead of simply pointing to the application because I need the window to be resized to the maximum as well.
+This is what the `AppleScript` to open (and resize) `Emacs` looks like:

 ```applescript
 tell application "Emacs"